dhicks/chlorpyrifos/paper.md

 <!-- Elsevier: Social Science Research; Environmental Pollution; Applied Geography; Social Science & Medicine -->

-\linenumbers

 # Abstract #

 Chlorpyrifos is one of the most widely-used pesticides in the world, and is generally recognized to be a moderate neurotoxin.
 This paper reports a distributional environmental justice (dEJ) analysis of chlorpyrifos use in California's Central Valley, examining the way distributions of environmental risks are associated with race, ethnicity, class, gender, and other systems of structural oppression.
 Spatial data on chlorpyrifos use were retrieved from California's Department of Pesticide Registration (DPR) public pesticide use records (PUR) for 2011-2015.
 These data were combined with demographic data for the Central Valley from the American Community Survey (ACS).
 Spatial regression models were used to estimate effects of demographic covariates on local chlorpyrifos use.
 A novel bootstrap method was used to account for measurement error in the ACS estimates.
 There is consistent evidence that Hispanic population proportion is associated with increased local chlorpyrifos use.
 A 10-point increase in Hispanic proportion is associated with an estimated 1.05-1.4-fold increase in local chlorpyrifos use across Census tract models.
 By contrast, effects of agricultural employment and poverty on local chlorpyrifos use are ambiguous and inconsistent between Census tracts and Census-designated places.

+*[keywords]*

 # Introduction #

 Chlorpyrifos is one of the most widely-used pesticides in the world.
 In California in 2016, it was the 29th most heavily used pesticide active ingredient, with over 900,000 pounds applied over 640,000 acres [@PesticideUseReporting2017].
 Like several other organophosphate (OP) pesticides, it is generally recognized to be a moderate neurotoxin.  @BellingerStrategyComparingContributions2012 estimates an expected loss of 4.25 IQ points in children for each order-of-magnitude increase in maternal urinary concentration of dialkyl phosphate (DAP) metabolites from OP pesticides [see also @WorldHealthOrganizationWHORecommendedClassification2010 67; @GrandjeanNeurobehaviouralEffectsDevelopmental2014;  @USEPAChlorpyrifosRevisedHuman2016; @BurkeDevelopmentalNeurotoxicityOrganophosphorus2017; and further citations in @TrasandeWhenEnoughData2017].
 Chlorpyrifos was banned from residential use in the US in 2001.

 Because of this evidence of harm and continued widespread use, chlorpyrifos is a significant topic of regulatory controversy.
 In 2007 the environmental organizations Pesticide Action Network North America (PANNA) and Natural Resources Defense Council (NRDC) filed a petition with US EPA, calling on the agency to revoke all tolerances for chlorpyrifos, effectively banning it.
 In 2017, US EPA rejected this petition [@USEPAChlorpyrifosOrderDenying2017].
 In 2018, Hawai'i and and California both proposed state-level restrictions on use of the chemical.
-Hawai'i's complete ban comes into effect in 2023, with greater restrictions beginning in 2019 [@HawaiiBanPesticides].
+Hawai'i's complete ban comes into effect in 2023, with greater restrictions beginning in 2019 [@HawaiiBanPesticides2018].
 California proposed classifying chlorpyrifos as a toxic air contaminant and prohibiting aerial applications [@GreenwireCalifRecommendsRestrictions2018], though as of March 2019 these proposed restrictions have not been adopted.

 This paper reports an distributional environmental justice (dEJ) analysis of chlorpyrifos use in California's Central Valley.
 A dEJ analysis examines the way the distribution of environmental risks intersect with race, ethnicity, class, gender, and other systems of structural oppression.
 Since the landmark report "Toxic Wastes and Race in the United States"  [@CommissionforRacialJusticeToxicWastesRace1987], a significant dEJ scholarly literature has emerged, documenting numerous inequitable distributions of multiple forms of environmental hazards [@PulidoEnvironmentalismEconomicJustice1996; @Shrader-FrechetteEnvironmentalJusticeCreating2002; @BrownToxicExposuresContested2007; @MohaiEnvironmentalJustice2009; @OttingerTechnoscienceEnvironmentalJustice2011; @TaylorToxicCommunitiesEnvironmental2014].
 Specifically, this study asked to what degree community demographic characteristics — including but not limited to race, ethnicity, class, gender, and age — are associated with increased (or decreased) potential exposure to chlorpyrifos.